-Gospel means good news.
-As early as the beginning of the Old Testament Age of Law, God personally called Moses and used him to convey 613 commandments to the Israelites to guide them.
+Gospel is like good news for us.
+In the beginning of the Old Testament Age of Law, God personally called Moses and used him to convey 613 commandments to the Israelites to guide them.
 For the Israelites, these laws were good news bestowed upon them by God, which meant that God’s gospel came to them.
-This indicated that Jehovah God personally led and vividly appeared amongst them.
+This indicates that Jehovah God personally led and vividly appeared amongst them.
 Jehovah God said, “And showing mercy to thousands of them that love me and keep my commandments” (Deuteronomy 5:10).
 Hence, as long as the Israelites revered Jehovah, abided by His laws and didn’t depart from His gospel, they would be blessed by Him generation after generation.

-At the end of the Age of Law, since they became more and more corrupt and lost their reverence for God, they were increasingly unable to keep the laws and were sinning more and more, until in the end Jehovah God’s laws could no longer achieve the desired results in them.
-Even though there were sin offerings, their sins couldn’t be forgiven because they committed so many sins that there weren’t enough firstborn cattle and sheep without blemish to offer and then they put lame and blind offerings on Jehovah’s sacrificial altar.
-If they continued on like that, their sins would only have grown more numerous and they would die by God’s curses due to His righteous disposition.
-In this way, the significance of God creating man would have returned to nothingness.
-Thereupon, according to corrupt man’s needs and God’s management plan, thewas incarnated as the Son of man and ushered in the work of the Age of Grace, which is of the Lord Jesus Christ.
+At the end of the Age of Law, since they became more and more corrupt and lost their reverence for God, they were increasingly unable to keep the laws and were sinning more and more, until in the end, Jehovah God’s laws could no longer achieve the desired results in them.
+Even though there were sin offerings, their sins couldn’t be forgiven because they committed so many sins that there weren’t enough firstborn cattle and sheep without blemish to offer, and so they put lame and blemished offerings on Jehovah’s sacrificial altar.
+As a result, their sins would grow more numerous and they would die from God’s curses due to His righteous disposition.
+In this way, the significance of God creating man would have been for nothing.
+Thereupon, according to corrupt man’s needs and God’s management plan, the Lord Jesus came to earth as the Son of man and ushered in the work of the Age of Grace, which is the gospel of the Lord Jesus Christ.

-Every believer in the Lord knows that, when the Lord Jesus became flesh and came into the world, the shepherds in the fields of Bethlehem were the first to hear the good message of the gospel.
-God announced the glad tiding to them through an angel, “Fear not: for, behold, I bring you good tidings of great joy, which shall be to all people.
+When the Lord Jesus came into the world, the shepherds in the fields of Bethlehem were the first to hear the good message.
+God announced the glad tidings to them through an angel: “Fear not: for, behold, I bring you good tidings of great joy, which shall be to all people.
 For to you is born this day in the city of David a Savior, which is Christ the Lord” (Luke 2:10-11).
 The Lord Jesus worked for three-and-a-half years.
-He traveled across the villages of Judea and preached the gospel of the heavenly kingdom to make man repent; in addition, He healed the sick, cast out demons, and performed signs and wonders; He also bestowed bountiful graces upon man, tolerated and forgave man; in the end, He was crucified on the cross for man’s sins and became man’s sin offering, completing the entire work of redemption of man.
+He traveled through the villages of Judea and preached the gospel of the heavenly kingdom to make man repent; in addition, He healed the sick, cast out demons, and performed signs and wonders; He also bestowed bountiful graces upon man, tolerated and forgave man; in the end, He was crucified on the cross for man’s sins and became man’s sin offering, completing the entire work of redeeming man.
 The Bible says, “For God so loved the world, that he gave his only begotten Son, that whoever believes in him should not perish, but have everlasting life.
-For God sent not his Son into the world to condemn the world; but that the world through him might” (John 3:16-17).
+For God sent not his Son into the world to condemn the world; but that the world through him might be saved” (John 3:16-17).
 These words are the focus of the gospel in the Age of Grace.
-So all those who accept the gospel of the Lord Jesus will be forgiven their sins as long as they believe in and accept Him as the Savior, admit to their sins and repent.
+So all those who accept the gospel of the Lord Jesus will be forgiven of their sins as long as they believe in and accept Him as the Savior, admit to their sins and repent.